-There was her new life, packed neatly into boxes, sitting in the back of my F-150.
-Clank! went the lift gate as it slammed shut.
+There was her new life, all packed neatly into boxes, sitting in the back of my F-150.
+Clank! went the liftgate as it slammed shut.

 “That’s it, mom!
 We’re done,” she shouted as she slid into the front seat.
 Radio turned up.
 “Let’s go!”

 I pressed the starter.
 The truck roared to life.
 She was talking about this and that.
-I looked away.
+But I looked away.
 I couldn’t help it.
 My eyes were filling up with tears.
-There she was, yesterday’s young lady, all grown up.
-It felt like only yesterday, I was making her breakfast and waving goodbye at the bus stop early in the morning.
+There she was, my little girl-- now a young lady, all grown up.
+It felt like only yesterday, I was making her breakfast and walking her to the bus stop.

-A few weekends ago was college move-in day.
-Thousands of parents across the U.S. engaged in the ritual of moving their kids into dorms and housing around campus.
-And like them, I moved my little princess into a small apartment a few blocks from Arizona State University.
+College move-in day.
+Thousands of parents across the country engage in the ritual of moving their kids into dorms and housing around campus.
+And like them, I moved my daughter into a small apartment a few blocks from Arizona State University.
 She told me she wasn’t quite ready for the “communal bathroom” experience.

-On the surface, she may look all grown up, but I know this little “Sun Devil” still needs money from mom - money for books, money for food, and money for music.
-You name it.
+On the outside, she may look all grown up, but I know this little “Sun Devil” still needs cash from mom and dad-- money for books, money for food, you name it.
 I’m still glad to give it.

-You can find Zelle in the mobile apps of our partners.
-If you already have Zelle in your mobile banking app, you won’t need to download anything to start sending money.
+You can find Zelle® in the mobile apps of our partners.
+If you already have Zelle® in your mobile banking app, you won’t even need to download anything to start sending money.

-New banks and credit unions continue to partner with Zelle, but if yours doesn’t yet offer the service in their mobile app or online banking, don’t worry.
-You will soon be able to send and receive money with Zelle by using the new Zelle standalone app.
-All you need is a debit card linked to a checking account in the U.S. and a U.S. mobile number.
-When the Zelle app is available, you can easily download it in the App Store or Google Play.
+New banks and credit unions continue to partner with Zelle®, but if yours doesn’t yet offer the service in their mobile app or online banking, don’t worry.
+You will be able to send and receive money with Zelle® by using our Zelle® app.
+You can easily download it in the App Store or Google Play, and all you need is a debit card linked to a checking account in the U.S. and a U.S. mobile number.

-For our family, Zelle has become part of our life helping funds flow freely.
-As I left my daughter’s new apartment, coming to terms with being an empty nester, I knew I’d hear from my daughter soon.
+For my family, Zelle® has made our lives easier by allowing us to send money to one another, without the hassle of ATMs or checkbooks.
+As I left my daughter’s new apartment, coming to terms with being an empty nester, I knew I’d hear from her soon.

-Follow @Zelle on Twitter and let us know #HowMoneyMoves in your life using hashtag #Zelle.
+Follow @Zelle on Twitter and let us know #HowMoneyMoves in your life using the hashtag: #Zelle.